grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 they pass through once in Spring on their way to breeding grounds much further North (read: Scotland) and then again, in the Autumn, on the way back.
-I explain all of this to my hide companions and they make positive noises but are otherwise unmoved.
+I explain all of this to my hide companions and they make positive noises, but are otherwise unmoved.
 I make some excuses about breakfast and head out.
 After a third Greenshank is poking about in the creek as I round the North-Western corner (having seen two, this one is easier to pick out), the rest of the walk is uneventful; my